Britain warns Africa not to shelter Libya fugitives

 "We will discuss with them the unfreezing of further assets as they need them and as they are ready to use them.
 They are actually not ready to make use of them yet," Hague said.

-He said there were around 10 billion pounds ($15.7 billion) of Libyan assets still frozen in Britain.
+He said there were around 10 billion pounds of assets still frozen in Britain.

-Speaking later at a press conference in Rabat after talks with Moroccan Foreign Minister Taieb Fassi Fihri, Hague welcomed constitutional reforms taking place in Morocco.

-He said the Arab Spring uprisings had increased the importance of resolving a long dispute over the status of Western Sahara.